-We know you’re eager to take your new wheels for a spin.
-How about heading out on a day trip to Taupo?
-Just 20 miles away, roll down those windows and feel the breeze in your hair on the way there.
-Among your first few stops here ought to be Taupo Hot Springs, Huka Falls and Craters of the Moon.
-The locals will also probably point you in the direction of Whakapapa, 25 miles away.
-If you only have time for one thing here, let it be Mt Ruapehu.
-(But we’d also recommend Mt Tongariro and Te Porere Redoubt.)
+We know you’re eager to test out these new wheels of yours.
+How about taking a short trip out to Taupo?
+Just 20 miles away, roll down those windows and feel the breeze in your hair on the drive there.
+Taupo Hot Springs ought to be high up on your list here.
+Huka Falls and Craters of the Moon are must-see attractions too.
+Situated 25 miles away, Whakapapa is another popular tourist destination.
+If you swing by, be sure to check out Mt Ruapehu, Mt Tongariro and Te Porere Redoubt.

-Rent some wheels and enjoy Omori at your own pace.
-Want to soak up some nature?
-Go with a full-size car.
-This vehicle is perfect for those craving outdoor adventures.
-Just want to get from A to B and traveling lightly?
-If you’re not planning on driving far, a fuel-efficient mini is a terrific option.
+Rent a car and see Omori at your own pace.
+Want to soak up some nearby natural areas?
+Opt for an SUV.
+This vehicle is ideal for those seeking outdoor adventures.
+Just want to get from A to B and traveling with just a few bags?
+If you aren’t planning on driving very far, a compact or a mini is a great option.

 First of all, there’s a huge range of luxurious rental vehicles available in Omori.
 What you go with is largely dependent on how much you’re willing to spend as well as what you plan to do.
 Specialty vehicles often spare no expense when it comes to comfort and class.
 If you want to treat yourself, why not grab an SUV with all the bells and whistles, or perhaps a flashy mid-sized vehicle?
 Alternatively, if you just need something to zip around town in at the cheapest price possible, go for an economy compact vehicle (or something else that’s unlikely to break the bank).

 In Omori, you’ll need to drive on the left-hand side of the road.
 That means the driver’s seat is on the right side.
 If you’ve rented a ride with a manual transmission, familiarize yourself with shifting gears with your left hand.